MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-telemetry-ssms.md

 SQL Server Management Studio (SSMS) contains Internet-enabled features that can collect and send anonymous feature usage and diagnostic data to Microsoft.

 SSMS may collect standard computer, use, and performance information that may be transmitted to Microsoft and analyzed for purposes of improving the quality, security, and reliability of SSMS.
-We don't collect your name, address, or any other data that relates to an identified or identifiable individual.

 For details, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement), and [SQL Server Privacy supplement](../sql-server/sql-server-privacy.md).